Opinion | A war among Trump’s kids shows this family won’t let us move on

 The careful reader will note that there’s no discernible deliberation over the impact that Trump’s refusal to concede is having on the whole country.

-Obviously appealing to Trump’s sense of what’s good for him would be the only conceivable way to influence him.
+Obviously, appealing to Trump’s sense of what’s good for him would be the only conceivable way to influence him.
 But Ivanka Trump, too, appears largely motivated by how this wind-down will impact her own future.
 And these leaks plainly come from someone trying to paint a sympathetic portrait of the Ivanka-Jared predicament.

-The deeper truth revealed here is that there will come no point at which Trump and his family members will do the right thing on the country’s behalf — concede unambiguously, so the country can move on.
+The deeper truth revealed here is that there will come no point at which Trump and his family members will do the right thing on the country’s behalf — concede unambiguously so the country can move on.

 The only motivating factor in how this will be handled is what is good for Trump and the family.
 There’s disagreement on what is actually best for Trump, but Trump and Donald Jr. have already decided that not conceding is what’s best for them.